 With CIEE High School Abroad in France, you’ll experience what daily life is really like for your peers in the largest — and most diverse — country in Europe.

 Lose your voice cheering for the local rugby team during a close match.
-Try eating escargot at dinner out with your host family (and surprise yourself to find it’s not as strange as you had imagined).
-Get a feel for regional slang, and build your vocabulary by chatting with local shop owners, neighbors, and friends of your host family.
+Try eating escargot at dinner out with your homestay (and surprise yourself to find it’s not as strange as you had imagined).
+Get a feel for regional slang, and build your vocabulary by chatting with local shop owners, neighbors, and friends of your homestay.

-Upon arriving in France with your fellow participants, you will be met by CIEE staff in Toulouse, where you will begin your five-day orientation.
+Upon arriving in France with your fellow participants, you will be met by CIEE staff in Toulouse for a multi-day orientation.
 During orientation, you will participate in a series of workshops focusing on a variety of themes — culture, language, academics, social norms, and current events — all designed to best prepare you for your experience in France.
-You will also take six hours of language classes to help prepare you for your language immersion experience.
+You will also take three hours of language classes to help prepare you for your language immersion experience.
 In addition, you’ll see some of the best that Toulouse has to offer!

 France is well-known for its rich history, as well as world-famous art, architecture, food, and culture.
 With cosmopolitan cities, alpine ski villages, quiet countryside, and a bustling coastline, France has something for everyone.
 From the Eiffel Tower to the beaches of Nice, there’s no shortage of top attractions to explore.
 Wherever you’re placed to live and study, you are only a train ride away from a range of amazing destinations.
-You’ll have a whole year or semester to discover the country — on your own, with new CIEE friends, and with your host family.
+You’ll have plenty of time to discover the country—on your own, with new CIEE friends, and with your homestay.